fbarrento/data-factory/docs/sequences.md

 # Sequences

 Sequences allow you to cycle through a set of values when creating multiple instances.
-This is useful when you want variation across your test data.
+This is essential for testing behavior across different variations.

+💡 **Perfect for testing**: Sequences let you easily test how your code handles different states or values in a single test.

 ## Basic Sequences